Padma-1/Docker_Devops/README.md

 1. Let’s create a directory to do this lab ex: images. and download this template using command wget <RequestURL> which gives a zip file.
 Unzip it, unzip <zipFile>.
 2. Now get into extracted folder and tar that data. tar czvf nano.tar.gz * (archiving everything in the current directory with the name nano.tar.gz.
 So now this tar ball is like artifact.
 3. Write the Dockerfile
-4. Build an image using: docker build -t myimg .
+4. Build an image using: docker build -t <CustomImageName> <pathofDockerfile>. ex: docker build -t nanoimg ..
+Once build completes, run docker images which shows nanoimg.
+5. To create a container from image use, docker run -d --name nanowebsite -p 9080:80 nanoimg
+6. To test, In browser give <PublicIPofInstance>:9080